We Tried Pink Gin & It Makes A Damn Good Gin & Tonic

 1. Pour the tonic water over ice.
 Add 4-6 dash of Angostura bitters to taste and stir lightly.

-2. Top off with 45 ml. gin of of your choice.
+2. Top off with 1 1/2 ounces gin of of your choice.
 Squeeze the juice of one grapefruit wedge into the drink and garnish with the second.

 Advertisement